The hidden downside of a Vegas Stanley Cup win

 You know why they're called "long-suffering" fans?
 Because they've been fans for a long time, that's why.

-I don't believe the Vegas Golden Knights winning the Stanley Cup would be bad for the NHL because of unfair expansion draft rules and the bad decisions they forced; nor because it's a "bad look" for a first-year team to do what some teams have never done after 50 years, because making other GMs look that bad is God's work, really.
+I don't believe the Vegas Golden Knights' winning the Stanley Cup would be bad for the NHL because of unfair expansion draft rules and the bad decisions they forced; nor because it's a "bad look" for a first-year team to do what some teams have never done after 50 years, because making other GMs look that bad is God's work, really.

 But with due respect to the team and its fans -- who, let's remember, deserve every happy vibe that can be sent their way after One October -- having this ride sputter short of the Stanley Cup might be the best thing for the prolonged commitment of this fan base and the sturdiness of its bandwagon.